xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions: Evaluation Setup

 \subsection{Hardware and Software}

-In this work, we validate the proposed architecture in field trials using a fully autonomous BD Spot quadruped equipped with Nvidia Jetson Orin computational unit, Realsense D455 stereo-optical sensor, Velodyne VLP16 high-res 3D LiDAR and Vectornav VN-100 Inertial Measurement Unit (IMU).
-We utilize \textit{LIO-SAM}~\cite{liosam2020shan} for providing localization estimates.
-Figure.~\ref{fig:hardware_setup} highlights the deployed autonomy sensor suite on BD Spot.
-Furthermore, we deploy a modified and quadruped-compatible version of the high-level Nonlinear Model Predictive Controller (NMPC)~\cite{lindqvist2020nonlinear} to provide directional command velocities to BD Spot's onboard low-level controller to track the view-pose references.
+We validate the proposed architecture through field trials using a fully autonomous Boston Dynamics Spot quadruped, equipped with an NVIDIA Jetson Orin computing unit, a RealSense D455 stereo camera, a Velodyne VLP-16 3D LiDAR, and a VectorNav VN-100 IMU.
+Localization estimates are provided by the LIO-SAM framework~\cite{liosam2020shan}.
+Figure~\ref{fig:hardware_setup} illustrates the deployed autonomy sensor suite.
+For reference pose tracking, we use a nonlinear Model Predictive Controller (nMPC)~\cite{lindqvist2020nonlinear}, which generates velocity commands to Spot’s onboard low-level controller.
+We offload collision-avoidance to Spot's onboard avoidance module.

-The xFLIE architecture is evaluated in the simulation environment using Gazebo~\cite{koenig2004design} and RotorS aerial ~\cite{Furrer2016} simulator.
-One of the flavour of xFLIE is that it is platform agnostic with the only requirement that the platform be holonomic.
-While large-scale field deployment of aerial platform is not presented in this work, we test and execute the architecture on a simulated aerial vehicle and deploy the same on BD Spot for field evaluation.
-The only difference in the code between the two takes the form of an input \textit{modality} parameter which acts to inform the inspection planner about the platform's potential in fulfilling multi-level inspection, i.e to move in Z-direction.
+Additionally, the xFLIE architecture is evaluated in simulation using Gazebo~\cite{koenig2004design} and the RotorS aerial simulator~\cite{Furrer2016}.
+A key feature of xFLIE is its platform-agnostic design, requiring only that the robot be holonomic.
+Although large-scale aerial field trials are not presented in this work, the architecture was tested on a simulated aerial platform and deployed without significant modification on Spot.
+The only platform-specific adjustment involves a modality parameter that informs the inspection planner of the platform’s capability for vertical inspection.

-We use ROS Noetic with Ubuntu 20.04 as the preferred software base.
-The Nvidia Jetson is flashed with JetPack SDK v5.1.
-Additionally, we use NetworkX~\cite{hagberg2008exploring} library for graph construction.
-The code is written in Python v3.8 with only a PCL library~\cite{Rusu_ICRA2011_PCL} based voxel-grid based depth point-cloud downsampler written in C++.
-We reserve the use of GPU primarily for running YOLOv8n-seg,YOLOv8m-seg and LigthGlue models.
-The rest of the code including FLIE and 3D LSG runs over the CPU.
+The software stack runs on ROS Noetic with Ubuntu 20.04, with the Jetson Orin flashed using JetPack SDK v5.1.
+Graph construction is implemented using the NetworkX~\cite{hagberg2008exploring} library in Python 3.8.
+A voxel-grid point cloud down-sampler, based on the PCL library~\cite{Rusu_ICRA2011_PCL}, is implemented in C++.
+GPU resources are used primarily for executing YOLOv8n-seg, YOLOv8m-seg, and LightGlue models, while the rest of the xFLIE stack runs on CPU.
+Table~\ref{tab:general_params_vehicles} and ~\ref{tab:general_params_buildings} present the general parameters used during the experimental and simulated trials for the urban inspection scenario of \{\textit{cars},\textit{trucks}\} and the simulated trials for \textit{collapsed buildings}.